The Endurance of Tree Roots After Tree Removal

 FAQs:

-Can tree roots regrow after cutting down?
+Do tree roots grow back after cutting them down?

-Can tree roots continue to grow after cutting them down?
+Will tree roots continue to grow after cutting them down?

-Do tree roots continue to grow even after cutting down?
+Are tree roots likely to continue to grow after cutting down?

 Conclusion: